Consuming Fish Twice a Week can Reduce Hearing Loss

 “Although a decline in hearing is often considered an inevitable aspect of aging, the identification of several potentially modifiable risk factors has provided new insight into possibilities for prevention or delay of acquired hearing loss.”

-The study, published online in the American Journal of Clinical Nutrition, examined the associations between consumption of total and specific types of fish, long-chain omega-3 polyunsaturated fatty acids (Pufa), and self-reported hearing loss in women.
+The study, published online in the American Journal of Clinical Nutrition, examined the associations between consumption of total and specific types of fish, long-chain omega-3 polyunsaturated fatty acids (Pufa), and self-reported decline in hearing in women.

 Of the 65,215 women who were followed from 1991 to 2009, 11,606 cases of hearing loss were reported.

-When compared with women who rarely consumed fish, women who consumed two or more servings of fish per week had a 20% lower risk of hearing loss, the study found.
+When compared with women who rarely consumed fish, women who consumed two or more servings of fish per week had a 20% lower risk of decline in hearing, the study found.

 When examined individually, higher consumption of each specific fish type was inversely associated with risk.